TopologyHealth/SMARTerFHIR/README.md

 # SMARTerFHIR Library

-The SMARTer FHIR library is a powerful toolkit for interacting with FHIR (Fast Healthcare Interoperability Resources) servers and implementing SMART on FHIR applications.
+The SMARTerFHIR library is a powerful toolkit for interacting with FHIR (Fast Healthcare Interoperability Resources) servers and implementing SMART on FHIR applications.
 It's based on tools and digital health standards from [SMART Health IT.](https://smarthealthit.org/) It provides a set of classes and utilities to facilitate FHIR resource handling, launch contexts, and EMR (Electronic Medical Record) integration.

 ## Features

 - **FHIR Client**: The library includes a robust FHIR client implementation that supports communication with FHIR servers using the SMART on FHIR protocol.

-- **Launch Handling**: SMARTer FHIR provides a `SmartLaunchHandler` class that simplifies the process of launching applications with different EMR systems such as Cerner, Epic, or SMART Health IT.
+- **Launch Handling**: SMARTerFHIR provides a `SmartLaunchHandler` class that simplifies the process of launching applications with different EMR systems such as Cerner, Epic, or SMART Health IT.
 It offers methods for handling launch requests and obtaining authorization tokens.

 - **Resource Transformation**: The library includes a `Transformer` namespace that provides functions for transforming FHIR resources between the standard R4 format and the FHIR client format.
 This enables seamless integration with different FHIR implementations.